Bhutto's comments reflect pain of losing to India in '71 war, he is Pakistan's 'pappu': BJP | Politics

 - India

 Union minister Anurag Thakur said Bhutto's comments might be an outcome of the pain in Pakistan of its loss to India on this day, a reference to India's victory over it in the 1971 war.
+India commemorates December 6 as 'Vijay Diwas'.
 His statement is very nefarious and shameful, he said.

 ''It might be an outcome of the pain in Pakistan of losing to India on this day.
 His maternal grandfather wept loudly after the defeat.
 Despite this, Pakistan's soil is continuously trying to give protection to terrorists.
 Be it in Jammu and Kashmir or in different parts of India, it is not hidden from the world,'' he told reporters.